 5. Once the muffins are cooked and have cooled for 5 minutes or so, tip the warm muffins out onto a clean tea towel and leave to finish cooling upside down.
 Not only does this prevent soggy bottoms (eeek) it also promotes volume and enhances the dome look.
 Alton Brown is a great believer in this.

 6. A new trick I learned recently was that muffins baked in muffin liners/paper cups, tend to create more of a dome look opposed to the Mexican hat look.
-They still rise beautifully but it’s just not quite the same look.
-For example:
+They still rise beautifully but they rise to the sky resembling more of a mountain peak, which is fine if that’s what you like.

 …and there we have it.
 A few little secrets to help us create the perfect cafe-style muffins with the perfect muffin tops.